RussellShelley/MechaCar_Statistical_Analysis/README.md

  - H0: MechaCar prototypes' cost of ownership is similar to competitor's vehicles in the same vehicles Ha: MechaCar prototypes' cost of ownership is statistically above or below that of competitor vehicles.

 **Test type**
-- As we have a continuous variable and different samples we can  use an ANOVA test.
+- As we have a continuous variable, and we are looking at multiple samples we can use an ANOVA test.